brapp0111/AtlasIntegration/README.md

 2. Click on "Integrations"
 3. Click the three dots in the top right corner
 4. Select "Custom repositories"
-5. Add this repository URL and select "Integration" as the category
+5. Add `https://github.com/brapp0111/AtlasIntegration` and select "Integration" as the category
-6. Click "Install"
+6. Click "Add"
+7. Search for "Atlas AZM4/AZM8" in HACS
+8. Click "Download"
-7. Restart Home Assistant
+9. Restart Home Assistant

 ### Manual Installation